ethersphere/swarm-docs/sw^3/storage.rst

 The owner does not need to be a registered, guardians, auditors, forwarders and custodians do.
 On all levels (chunk, document, collection), an owner can choose to take on the role of auditor and (therefore no need for guardian) and store whatever metadata they need for the proof of custody.
 If the content is of public (dis)interest, the owner can publish the receipt with the content hash so that third party consumers can litigate in case of chunk loss.
 Owners may wish to preserve content for long periods of time without retrieving the content but for reasons of increased liquidity allow the storer to withdraw in installments.
 Similarly, if an owner wishes to renew a storage agreement after it  expired, payout needs to happen without the owner wanting to see the data.
-To prevent collect-and-run storers, all these cases payout need to be tied to proof of custody as an escrow condition.
+To prevent collect-and-run storers, in all these cases payout need to be tied to proof of custody as an escrow condition.
 Simple merkle proof challenge is available, infinitely repeatable, only needs to remember the root hash and are logarithmic in network traffic.
 Auditing with simple Merkle proofs is not outsourceable in the strict sense, if the owner want to upload and disappear, the only way the auditor can prove the audits retrospectively to the owner is by recording them on the blockchain.
 If repeated this ends up paying at least twice the price of storage on the blockchain losing on transaction costs as well on the way.
 The solution is to pregenerate seeds and precalculate a secret by applying some irreversible function of the seed and the proof of custody.
 The network traffic can be reduced to constant per chunk at the cost of storing precalculated audit secrets.